Insights

 Not all moments are the same.
 Here’s how to choose your breathing exercise for public speaking based on the time you actually have.

 5+ minutes (ideal): Start with the 4-7-8 technique.
-Do 4–5 cycles, then stand and move around a little to feel the shift.
-The calm typically holds for 20–30 minutes.
+Do 4–5 cycles, then stand and move around a little to notice the shift.

 2–3 minutes (common): Use coherent 5-5 breathing.
 Two minutes of balanced breathing gets you grounded without requiring you to manage holds or complex counts.